webplatform/docs/tutorials/svg_primer/index.md

     stroke-width: 1px;
 }</pre>

 Try creating a CSS file with the rule above, and add the processing instruction to your SVG file above the SVG element.
-The final file should look somewhat like the <a href="file here">SVG rectangle</a> I created earlier.
+The final file should look somewhat like the <!--TODO<a href="file here">-->SVG rectangle<!--</a>--> I created earlier.
 While this doesn’t look like much yet, I’ll cover more useful examples after we’ve worked our way through the basic shapes.

 === Circles and ellipses ===